Ecological Survival and

 4. From Capitalism to a Sustainable Economy

-Because the rational response cannot be implemented under capitalism, the system must be replaced by a sustainable economy.
+Because the rational crisis response cannot be implemented under capitalism, the system must be replaced by a sustainable economy.
 This will require a social force with sufficient coercive capacity to enforce the shift, a sustainable economic theory, and the minimization of social resistance.
-The first point is addressed below.
+The first point is political and is addressed below.
 My proposed starting point for the economic theory is the Economics of Needs and Limits, or ENL.
 Social resistance can be minimized by altering capitalism only as required for sustainable well-being - a principle called minimum effective change.
 The labor market must also be modified so that reduced economic activities result in a shorter work week rather than unemployed workers.

 5. The Necessity of Revolutionary Change

-The document's core assertion - ecological survival requires revolutionary change - is based on five arguments:
+This document's core assertion - ecological survival requires revolutionary change - is based on five arguments:

 - Humankind's response to the crisis must be proportionate to the problem.
 Politically this implies the replacement of the current social leadership with a sustainable group.